lka/HomeAutomation/README.md

 ## K3S

-After tried k8s I decided to have a look at K3S es a kubernetes cluster, because of the restrictions of the raspberry pies.
+After tried k8s I decided to have a look at K3S as a kubernetes cluster, because of the restrictions of the raspberry pies.

+The base is hypriot-OS flashed on a 64 Mbit card.
+Then configured to get access via ssh and correct keyboard layout and language settings.

+There is